Tchouanga12/Adversarial-Attack/README.md

 A loss function was defined to calculate the distance between the set of me imgaes to target set of images.
 ![image](https://user-images.githubusercontent.com/53564338/167611439-839a86e4-c13c-4e3b-b963-c04ba1efe0a5.png)

+## Amelioration
+Defining a mask as the variable you will optimize and then perform the gradient descent optimizing this variable which have already the right shape.